Yukkuricraft/yukkuricraft.net/content/pages/Rules.md

 If a user has not logged on in over 90 days, their builds become viable for Remicare.
 You can request staff to investigate the build and confirm the user has been inactive for the timeframe, then give ownership of the build to you.
 Logging in exclusively to avoid Remicare will not be counted.
-Elders and up are entirely immune to Remicare.
-If a user below Elder rank suspects they will be gone for longer than the 90 day period, they can inform staff and they will be protected for the estimated time period.
+Sages and up are entirely immune to Remicare.
+If a user below Sage rank suspects they will be gone for longer than the 90 day period, they can inform staff and they will be protected for the estimated time period.
 These protections can be overridden under specific circumstances.
 Remicare is not guaranteed under any